 Q: What special education services are available in Wauwatosa?

 The Wauwatosa School District provides services to students who are identified as students with a disability in the following areas:

 •Traumatic Brain Injury

 •Significant Developmental Delay

 Q: How does my child qualify for special education services?

 A referral for a special education evaluation can be made by a parent, teacher, principal, or another individual who suspects the child may be a child with a disability.
-Each school in the Wauwatosa School District uses Response to Intervention (RtI) as a framework formeeting the needs of struggling learners.
-RtI teams meet on a regular basis throughout the school year to review student progress, plan interventions, and monitor student progress.
+Each school in the Wauwatosa School District uses Multi-Level Sytem of Support (MLSS) as a framework formeeting the needs of struggling learners.
+MLSS teams meet on a regular basis throughout the school year to review student progress, plan interventions, and monitor student progress.
 When a child is referred for a special education evaluation, an Individualized educational Program (IEP) team is convened to determine if there is a need for special education due to a disability.
 Parents are members of the IEP team.

 Q: What happens if my child is found to have a disability?